Ragnar's Historical Knife Catalog

 Click here for image.

 #OH-77; The Old Hickory 7" Butcher Knife would have been right at home in the sash of a colonial period Native American, or a Rocky Mountain fur trapper a hundred years later.
-The blades are about 7" long and only .056" thick.
-These are cosmetic seconds, and may have minor spotting on the blades.
-I can't say that I've noticed any however, and after they are used once or twice it won't matter. $9.
+The blades are about 7" long and only .081" thick.
+It's a serious slicer.

 Click here for image.